vista-simulator/vista/docs/source/introduction/index.rst

 ``vista.Trace``
 ***************
-A ``Trace`` is an object that represents a single dataset log from the real-world.
-Traces are stored on the hard-drive and streamed into memory as needed by VISTA.
+A ``Trace`` is an object that represents a single dataset log from the real world.
+Traces are stored on the hard drive and streamed into memory as needed by VISTA.
 The format of a trace on disk must be compatible with VISTA to be represented as a ``Trace`` object.

 Traces can be annotated to remove segments which should not be used within VISTA (e.g., if segments contain noisy or non-stable driving behavior).